web-platform-tests/wpt/annotation-protocol/CONTRIBUTING.md

 Structure
 ---------

-Tests are organized by client or server, and then by major section of the Annotation Protocol specification.
-The folders associated with these are:
+Tests are designed to exercise a Protocol Server.
+The folder associated with these is:

-* client - tests a client needs to run
 * server - tests to be run against a server

-Within these folders, special files ending with the suffix ".html" provide the source for the test as a set javascript calls to perform the test.
+Within this folder, special files ending with the suffix ".html" provide the source for the test as a set javascript calls to perform the test.

-* scripts - JavaScript that are included by tests
 * tools - supporting scripts and files

 Client Test Cases